 You might want to take a look at these posts as well:

-- How to Enable and Use Restrictions on iPhone and iPad
+- How to Use Screen Time on iPhone and iPad

-- How to Set up and Use Face ID on iPhone X
+- How to Use Face ID on iPhone and iPad Pro (Ultimate Guide)

-- How to Use “Password AutoFill for Apps” in iOS 11 on iPhone and iPad
+- How to Use “Password AutoFill for Apps” on iPhone